AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Managing AODocs data/Data handling tutorial.md

 GET https://aodocs-api-url.com/api/document/v1/RnTzVT28x5Sb48h3vSQ
 ```

-> ⭑ **Note**: If you need only some of the fields of the extensive ApiDocument resource to come back, you can specify them in the ```fields``` array field of the request and sending this list as a query parameter.
+If you need only some of the fields of the extensive ApiDocument resource to come back, you can specify them in the ```fields``` array field of the request and sending this list as a query parameter.
 For example, you might want to request only the library name, class name, library ID, class ID, document ID, title, and the document description.

 ##### Sample request (partial resource)